 I am an aspiring linguistics student.
 I am currently an undergraduate student at the University of Hong Kong, majoring in linguistics and statistics, and a student research assistant at the Language Development Lab, HKU.
-In the coming fall, I will start my PhD programme at the University of California, Santa Barbara.
+In the coming fall, I will join the PhD programme at the University of California, Santa Barbara.

 Brief version: Morphosyntax from corpus, typological and experimental perspectives, with a focus on quantitative analysis and computational modelling.